 Bingx Tradfi Fully Integrated Into The Bingx Ecosystem, Forming A Key Pillar For 2026

-(MENAFN- Mid-East Info) PANAMA CITY ( ARAB NEWSWIRE ) – BingX, a leading cryptocurrency exchange and Web3-AI company, announced the full integration of BingX TradFi into the broader BingX ecosystem, marking a significant step in the convergence of traditional finance and crypto markets.
+PANAMA CITY, Feb.
+25, 2026 (GLOBE NEWSWIRE) -- BingX, a leading cryptocurrency exchange and Web3-AI company, announced the full integration of BingX TradFi into the broader BingX ecosystem, marking a significant step in the convergence of traditional finance and crypto markets.

 For more information, please visit: